Freedom Restaurant & Sushi Bar

 Eleuthera's dining geography is uneven.
 The island runs roughly 180 kilometres from Glass Window Bridge in the north to Bannerman Town in the south, and the restaurant density clusters around Harbour Island, Governor's Harbour, and Rock Sound.
 Gregory Town occupies a middle stretch that most visitors pass through on the way to somewhere else, which means the restaurants here serve a combination of locals, surfers drawn by Surfer's Beach a short distance south, and travellers who are actually paying attention to the island rather than just the resort bubble.

 That audience shapes what a place like Freedom can and needs to be.
 It doesn't have the captive luxury guest base that props up resort restaurants, so it earns its clientele on merits.
-A Google rating of 3.7 from seven reviews is too small a sample to read as a verdict , that count reflects the town's general underrepresentation online rather than any meaningful signal about quality.
+A Google rating of 3.9 from eight reviews offers only a slim sample, so it should be read cautiously.
 The Out Islands of the Bahamas are systematically underreviewed relative to Nassau and Paradise Island, where tourist infrastructure creates more review volume.
 Graycliff Restaurant in Nassau operates in a well-documented market where critical attention is abundant; Freedom operates in a market where visibility is earned quietly, through word of mouth among the people who actually live and travel here.

-For anyone building a proper Eleuthera itinerary rather than a single-resort stay, consulting our full Gregory Town restaurants guide gives a more complete picture of what the town offers.
-The Gregory Town hotels guide and experiences guide are worth reading alongside it , the town rewards slow travel, and Freedom fits a day that starts on the water and ends with a meal shaped by whatever the water gave up that morning.
+For anyone building a proper Eleuthera itinerary, consulting the Gregory Town restaurants guide gives a fuller picture of what the town offers.
+The Gregory Town hotels guide and experiences guide are worth reading alongside it, and Freedom fits a day that starts on the water and ends with a meal shaped by the day's catch.

 Planning a Visit

 Freedom Restaurant & Sushi Bar is on Queens Highway, the main road that runs through Gregory Town.
-Specific hours and booking details aren't published online, which is consistent with how most small independent restaurants in the Out Islands operate , the practical move is to stop in when you arrive in town, or ask locally about hours for the day.
 This is not a venue built around reservation systems; it runs on the rhythm of the island, which means early evenings tend to be the reliable window for a full kitchen.
 Eleuthera is accessible by ferry from Nassau or by small regional aircraft into the North Eleuthera airport, after which Gregory Town is a short drive south.

-For the broader picture on where to drink and explore in the area, the Gregory Town bars guide and wineries guide round out the picture for a full day in town.
+For the broader picture on where to drink and explore in the area, the Gregory Town bars guide and wineries guide round out the picture.
 Freedom's creative cooking recognition places it at the serious end of what Gregory Town's restaurant scene offers, which makes it worth building time around rather than treating as a convenience stop.